 Full database synchronization is performed if the corresponding Boolean value (AbstractFullSamSynchronizationNeeded, AbstractFullBuiltinSynchronizationNeeded, or AbstractFullLsaSynchronizationNeeded) is TRUE.
 If F is set in the NegotiateFlags, the backup domain controller (BDC) MUST call NetrDatabaseSync2; otherwise the BDC will call NetrDatabaseSync until all changes are obtained for the corresponding database.
 After successfully receiving the changes, the BDC MUST update local database to bring it in sync with the PDC.
-The BDC MUST update the value of the abstract database serial number for the corresponding database (AbstractSamDatabaseSerialNumber, AbstractBuiltinDatabaseSerialNumber, or AbstractLsaDatabaseCreationTime, AbstractBuiltinDatabaseCreationTime, or AbstractLsaDatabaseCreationTime) to equal to the corresponding value from the PDC as follows:
+The BDC MUST update the value of the abstract database serial number for the corresponding database (AbstractSamDatabaseSerialNumber, AbstractBuiltinDatabaseSerialNumber, or AbstractLsaDatabaseSerialNumber) and the abstract database creation time (AbstractSamDatabaseCreationTime, AbstractBuiltinDatabaseCreationTime, or AbstractLsaDatabaseCreationTime) to equal to the corresponding value from the PDC as follows: